Chart Of Accounts

 have sub-groups and ledgers within them, whereas ledgers are the leaf nodes of

-your chart and cannot be further classified.
+your chart and cannot contain more accounts in them.

 Accounting Transactions can only be made against Ledger Accounts (not Groups)